herrphon/herrphon.github.io/pages/quotes.md

 > The quality of code is inversely proportional to the effort it takes to understand it. [link](http://blog.agiledeveloper.com/2010/05/thoughts-through-tweets_15.html)

 > Venkat Subramaniam:
-> A good code is like a joke.
+> A good code is like a good joke.
 Writing comments is like explaining a joke. [link](http://blog.agiledeveloper.com/2006/01/comments-on-comments.html)